liulei1009/liulei1009.github.io/index.md

 - Judge of Outstanding Student Presentation Award (OSPA) in 2021 AGU Fall Meeting

-- Editorial Board Member in GPS Solutions
+- Editorial Board Member in GPS Solutions since 2022

 - Navigation

 - Remote Sensing

 - Geophysical Research Letters

+- Editorial Board Member in Journals Frontiers in Astronomy and Space Sciences and Frontiers in Physics since 2023

 ---